ED arrests Yes Bank co-founder Rana Kapoor in fresh money laundering case | Law-Order

-Kapoor, 63, was already in judicial custody after he was arrested by the central probe agency in March last year in connection with alleged financial irregularities and purported kick backs paid to him and his family members in lieu of certain loans provided by the Yes Bank to a number of high-profile borrowers.
+Kapoor, 63, is lodged in a Mumbai jail since March last year after he was arrested by the central probe agency in connection with alleged financial irregularities and purported kick backs paid to him and his family members in return for certain dubious loans provided by the Yes Bank to a number of high-profile borrowers.

-In the latest case, sources said, Kapoor was placed under arrest in jail as per provisions of the Prevention of Money Laundering Act (PMLA).
-He was later produced before a special PMLA court that sent him to ED custody till January 30 in the second money laundering case filed against him, they said.
+The Bombay High Court had recently rejected yet another bail plea of Kapoor in the Yes Bank case.

-The latest case pertains to the alleged loan fraud in the PMC Bank where the ED raided the premises of the Viva Group promoted by Maharashtra MLA and Bahujan Vikas Agadhi (BVA) party chief Hitendra Thakur in the Vasai-Virar areas of Palghar district and Mumbai last week.
+In the latest case, sources said, Kapoor was placed under arrest in prison as per provisions of the Prevention of Money Laundering Act (PMLA).
+He was later produced before a special PMLA court in Mumbai that sent him to ED custody till January 30, they said.

-The central agency filed a criminal case of money laundering in October, 2019 to probe alleged loan fraud in the Punjab and Maharashtra Co-operative (PMC) Bank, against Housing Development Infrastructure Ltd (HDIL), its promoters Rakesh Kumar Wadhawan, his son Sarang Wadhawan, the bank's former chairman Waryam Singh and ex-managing director Joy Thomas.
+This fresh ED case is based on a CBI FIR filed against the accused.

-''This loan was siphoned by the Wadhawans by showing it for fictitious purpose,'' it had said in a statement issued last week.
+''This loan was siphoned by the Wadhawans by showing it for fictitious purpose,'' the ED had said in a statement issued last week after it raided the premises of Viva Group in the Vasai-Virar area of Palghar district and Mumbai.

 ''It was found that Wadhawans illegally and fraudulently transferred two commercial properties of Mack Star in Kaledonia building, Andheri East (Mumbai) valued at Rs 34.36 crore to Viva Holding, a company of Viva Group,'' the ED had claimed.